DanojaDias/ServersidePDFGenerator/README.md

 ```java
 public void setHeaderCoordinates(float[] headerCoordinates)
 ```
 Set the header coordinates.
-This is a float array that gives the x, y coodinates of the beggining of the header info.
+This is a float array that gives the x, y coordinates of the beggining of the header info.

 ###Table Configurations